MiSTer-devel/TurboGrafx16_MiSTer/ReadMe.md

 ## Features
  * SuperGrafx mode
- * Support saves for some games.
+ * Support saves
- * Uses BRAM for main and graphics memory (reduces graphics glitches)
+ * Completely rewritten CPU and VDC for cycle accuracy
- * Uses DDR3/SDRAM for cartridge's ROM
+ * Uses DDR3 and SDRAM for cartridge's ROM (SDRAM is recommended for accuracy)
  * 6(8)-buttons joystick support
  * Turbotap(multiple joysticks)
  * Support for Street Fighter II and Populous mappers